simonorozcoarias/Inpactor2/README.md

 * Filtering's probability obtained by Inpactor2_Filter.
 * Classification's probrability obtained by Inpactor2_Class.

-### Annotation output (Repeat Masker)
+### Annotation output (Repeat Masker, optional)
 Optionally, Inpactor2 can use the library created during program execution to annotate LTR-retrotransposons in plant genomes using Repeat Masker software.
 Inpactor2 uses the following parameters:  -gff -nolow -no_is -norna.
 In addition, it will use the same number of cores specified in the -t flag of Inpactor2.
-This outputs will bee generated if the flag -a yes is defined in the Inpactor2's execution.
+This outputs will bee generated if the flag "-a yes" is defined in the Inpactor2's execution.
 Due to the execution of Repeat Masker, five additional files will be created in the output directory indicated with the -o flag:
 * genome_file.fasta.masked
 * genome_file.fasta.cat.gz
 * genome_file.fasta.out
 * genome_file.fasta.out.gff
 * genome_file.fasta.tbl

+Where "genome_file.fasta" is the name of the input genome used in Inpctor2.

 # Inpactor2_utils
 In addition to the main component of Inpactor2, Inpactor2_utils.py contains utilities in the LTR-RT analysis, such as delete characters different from nucleotides (A, C, T, G or N), calculate k-mer frequencies with 1 <= k <= 6, re-train Inpactor2_Class to specialize the neural network for a certain group of species, among others.